Bacteria: Metabolism

-In many ways, bacterial metabolism provides traits that are useful for ecological stability and for human society.
+Bacterial metabolic traits play important roles in maintaining ecological processes and supporting human activities.
 For example, diazotrophs have the ability to fix nitrogen gas using the enzyme nitrogenase.
 This trait, which can be found in bacteria of most metabolic types listed above, leads to the ecologically important processes of denitrification, sulfate reduction, and acetogenesis, respectively.
 Bacterial metabolic processes are important drivers in biological responses to pollution; for example, sulfate-reducing bacteria are largely responsible for the production of the highly toxic forms of mercury (methyl- and dimethylmercury) in the environment.
 Nonrespiratory anaerobes use fermentation to generate energy and reducing power, secreting metabolic by-products (such as ethanol in brewing) as waste.
 Facultative anaerobes can switch between fermentation and different terminal electron acceptors depending on the environmental conditions in which they find themselves.